pixbi/style-guidelines/stylesheet.md

 ## CSS General Guidelines

 1. Only use classes/attribues/pseudoselectors.
 Make an attempt to refrain from the use of IDs and element names.
 2. Don't use *.
-This isn't forward-thinking and creates a performance hit.
+It's most likely never necessary.
 3. Try not to nest further than three levels.
 Any more is probably unnecessary and will add weight.
-4. Anything quantitative that isn't immediately obvious should be saved into a variable.
+5. Anything quantitative that isn't immediately obvious should be saved into a variable.
 No one we've met has the ability to visualize hex color codes.